DURABLE REMISSION

 WITH RAPID STEROID REDUCTION

-GCA patients on a 26-wk CS taper achieved sustained remission from Week 12 through 52 (primary endpoint).1,2
+GCA patients on a 26-wk CS taper achieved sustained remission from Week 12 through 52 (primary endpoint).
+In patients who sustained remission from Week 28–52 with RINVOQ, remission rates were observed out to 2 years.1-3

 CS=corticosteroid; GCA=giant cell arteritis.